celer-network/peti-rfq-mm/doc/mm.md

 A successfull RFQ transaction consists two main processes:

-1. User and MM reach an agreement through RFQ Server
+1. User and MM reach a quote agreement through off-chain communications via an RFQ Server.
-2. User and MM swap tokens through RFQ contract
+2. User and MM execute the quote by swapping tokens through the RFQ contracts and Celer IM.

 ### Reach an agreement